Author Guidlines. Guideline for Reviewing Manuscripts

 The line below is an Abstract and Keywords.

-Keywords are placed under the annotation — 6–8 words/phrases.
-It should reflect the specifics of the topic, the object and the results of the study.
+Keywords are placed under the annotation — 6–8 words/phrases, which should reflect the specifics of the topic, the subject and the results of the research.
+It is necessary

 The line below is, if any, Acknowledgments.

 The line below is the List of Sources in Latin, called References.

 Description of References:

 1. Authors (Surname, Name, Second Name) — transliteration.